 v. in consultation with P.A.R.T.Y.
 International, develop a program with a focus on addressing the specific needs of Aboriginal youth; and vi. if considering the inclusion of the scenarios involving the deaths of the First Nations youth who are the subject of this inquest in the P.A.R.T.Y. program, P.A.R.T.Y.
 International must consult and obtain consent from the families involved.

-N. Addressing health needs of First Nations students in Thunder Bay i. review existing policies with regard to providing health services to First Nations students attending high school off-reserve;
+N. Addressing health needs of First Nations students in Thunder Bay

 To: Canada (Health Canada)